sabirhusseinbalal/python-media-processing/12_thumbnail_generator/README.md

 # Thumbnail Generator

 ## Description
-Creates simple thumbnails from images by resizing them and adding custom text.
+Creates simple thumbnail-style images by resizing and adding custom text overlays.

 This project reads images from a folder, asks for text for each image, then generates thumbnail-style output images.

 It helps practice image editing, text drawing, batch processing, and file handling in Python.